 Around the castle discover the wetlands, where you can watch fisherman try to make a catch along the riverfront.

-It’s also a unique point as it’s where the Danube and Morava rivers converge.
+In addition, it’s also a unique point as it’s where the Danube and Morava rivers converge.
 You can walk along the paths here, which is also a cycle route that will eventually take you Devinska Nova Ves which is a good place for a short hike.

 Currant Wine Production